n3wt0n/GitHubSecrets/README.md

-# GitHubSecrets
+# GitHub Secrets
-Repo used for showing GitHub Secrets, Tips and Tricks
+Repo used for showing GitHub Secrets, Tips and Tricks, and new Features

-Also used in my [YouTube video](https://youtu.be/sGnqVAfnZ6U):
+Also used in my a series of videos on my [YouTube channel](https://youtube.com/CoderDave):

-## Video
+## Video referencing this Repo

 If you want to see an in-depth explanation on this secrets, tips and trick for GitHub, check my video on YouTube: